-Reducing Debt To Income Ratio Through Reducing Monthly Student Loan Debt
+Reducing Monthly Student Loan Debt Mortgage Guidelines

-- Imagine getting that payment cut in half or even more, possibly down to zero.
+- Imagine getting that payment cut in half or even more, possibly down to zero

 Cost Of An Education

-- The U.S Department of Education reports that the average annual tuition is currently $16,482 for a four year public school and $34,193 for a private school.
+- The U.S Department of Education reports that the average annual tuition is currently $16,482 for a four year public school and $34,193 for a private school

-- This is up from $8,653 for a four year public school and $21,373 for a private school in 2000.
+- This is up from $8,653 for a four year public school and $21,373 for a private school in 2000

-- Currently, there is approximately $1.3 trillion in outstanding student loan debt in the United States.
+- Currently, there is approximately $1.3 trillion in outstanding student loan debt in the United States

-- With the increasing cost of tuition, many young students are forced to take out student loans to help with the rising costs of tuition.
+- With the increasing cost of tuition, many young students are forced to take out student loans to help with the rising costs of tuition

-- 10 year standard repayment plan- This is ideal because you pay the loan off sooner with the least amount of interest, although your monthly payments are higher
+- This is ideal because you pay the loan off sooner with the least amount of interest, although monthly payments are higher

-- Graduated Repayment Plan- Payments start low, while you are new in your career and your income is expected to increase as you gain more experience in their field
+- Payments start low, while graduates are new in their career and income is expected to increase as they gain more experience in their field

 Income Based Repayment Plans